imnisen/cl-chan/README.md

 Download the repo in where your quicklisp can find (such as `~/quicklisp/local-projects`), then use `(ql:quickload :cl-chan)` to load.

+Currently tested on sbcl and ccl, you can test as: `(asdf:test-system :cl-chan)`

 ## Author